 The average age of a newly qualified solicitor is 26/27.

-The skills, which a Solicitor develops, are highly transferable and many Solicitors move into business, the media, politics or work with non-governmental organizations.
+The skills, which a Solicitor develops, are highly transferable and many solicitors move into business, the media, politics or work with non-governmental organisations.

 Qualifying as a solicitor provides you with a good base from which to move into other fields and provides you with a qualification with which you can travel the world.